-OFFICE → PARTY ↓ l FIRST SELECTMAN 2 SELECTMAN REPUBLICAN ABRAHAM LINCOLN DWIGHT EISENHOWER DEMOCRATIC GEORGE WASHINGTON U. S. GRANT O 2B
+OFFICE → PARTY ↓ 1 FIRST SELECTMAN 2 SELECTMAN REPUBLICAN ABRAHAM LINCOLN () 1A DWIGHT EISENHOWER DEMOCRATIC GEORGE WASHINGTON () 1B U. S. GRANT O 2B

-• Determine if a True Overvote
+Determine if a True Overvote

 - ✓ Are there more candidates selected than allowed?
-No, there are only 4 candidates selected. - ✓ This ballot is NOT a true Overvote because elector may "vote for any four" and there are only 4 candidates selected - Multiple ovals filled in for a candidate equals only one vote for that candidate. - ✓ 7 ovals filled in DOES NOT mean 7 votes counted - ✓ Count a Vote for Washington, Barton, Ash & Ben Franklin - Intent of Voter Must be Clear - the write-in vote would not be counted because it is not clear whether the vote is for Ben Franklin or Franklin Pierce. - Clara Barton is the only clear vote - Consistency is important when determining voter's intent. - Ovals are correctly filled in on ballot. - Oval not filled in for write-in - Count vote for Clara & Benjamin
+No, there are only 4 candidates selected. - ✓ This ballot is NOT a true Overvote because elector may "vote for any four" and there are only 4 candidates selected - ✓ Multiple ovals filled in for a candidate equals only one vote for that candidate. - ✓ 7 ovals filled in DOES NOT mean 7 votes counted - ✓ Count a Vote for Washington, Barton, Ash & Ben Franklin

+Intent of Voter Must be Clear

+- the write-in vote would not be counted because it is not clear whether the vote is for Ben Franklin or Franklin Pierce. - Clara Barton is the only clear vote

+- Ovals are correctly filled in on ballot.

+- Oval not filled in for write-in

+- Count vote for Clara & Benjamin